Dustyroom/flat-kit-doc/_docs/stylized-surface.md

 In the [Outline Image Effect](/outline/) chapter in this manual you can find some useful specific and general info.
 {: .notice--info}

+##### Gaps in the outline
-In some cases it may be useful to manipulate the normals of your model in order to force the shader to render outlines where it wouldn't do so otherwise.
+In some cases it may be useful to **manipulate the normals of your model** in order to **force the shader to render outlines** where it wouldn't do so otherwise.
-More on this is covered in [Outline Image Effect](/outline/) chapter.
-But here's one thing you can try without using 3d editor software.
-Among the other parameters of the import settings of the model, there is a section where is it possible to change the angle detection threshold for normals smoothing.
-It may come handy in adding or removing some of the outlines where they wouldn't appear normally.
-Also, slight adjustments to these parameters may resolve some of the visual issues such as outline gaps on the edges.
-If you have such breaks in the outline, for instance, try tweaking these controls (but remember to backup the project first, it's always a good idea to backup things.
-In fact, if you are working on something, do it now).

 [![Gaps are visible on hard edges](/FlatKit_Manual_Images/outline-gaps-suzanne-1.png){: .image-fancy }](/FlatKit_Manual_Images/outline-gaps-suzanne-1.png)

 {:.image-caption}
 Gaps are visible on hard edges

+There's more information about using normals for outlines is in the [Outline Image Effect](/outline/) chapter.
+{: .notice--info}

 So, here are two easy ways to get rid of the outline gaps:

 - **Method #1** Select a mesh in the scene that carries the Stylized Surface material with the _Outline_ parameter turned on.
 Then turn on the **Smooth Normals** parameter in the Inspector panel.

+This toggle will run our custom algorithm to smooth the normals of the mesh. **Please make sure to back up your model before using this feature**, as it may change the appearance of the model.
+If you have a very complex model with a lot of sharp edges, you may need to adjust the normals manually in your 3D modeling software.
+{: .notice--warning}

-Important!
-If the _Smooth Normals_ parameter had already been turned on without the mesh being selected, you'll need to turn it off and then on again, while the mesh is selected.
+If the _Smooth Normals_ parameter had already been **turned on without the mesh being selected**, you'll need to turn it off and then on again, while the mesh is selected.
 This is because the mesh needs processing, not the material, in order for the _Smooth Normals_ parameter to work.
 {: .notice--warning}

 [![Smooth Normals parameter](/FlatKit_Manual_Images/styl-surf-outline-smooth-normals.png){: .image-fancy }](/FlatKit_Manual_Images/styl-surf-outline-smooth-normals.png)